Manaslu and Annapurna Circuit Trek – 23 Days

 Breakfast, Lunch, Dinner

-After breakfast, we prepare to trek to Jagat.
+After breakfast, we prepare to trek from Machha Khola to Jagat.
 First, we trek along the Budhi Gandaki River’s bank and ascend through Sal’s dense forests.
 The trail then takes us to Tatopani, which houses natural hot water springs.
 You can take a dip in the springs if you like.
 Then, we continue trek on Budhi Gandaki’s banks again to reach Jagat.
 Overnight in Jagat.

 Day 3